top of page

 • Facebook

-I have written a detailed description of the amusement park, and the bridge that serves as its centerpiece, in Chapter 7 of my book, Bridgespotting: A Guide to Bridges that Connect People, Places, and Times.
+I have provided a much more detailed description of the Arlington Memorial Bridge in both of my books – Bridgespotting: A Guide to Bridges that Connect People, Places, and Times, and Bridges of Washington, DC: A History and Guide.

 © 2022-2025 by Bob Dover